Mediterranean Shipping Company: MSC Air Cargo

 In late 2022, MSC launched a virtual cargo airline under the MSC Air Cargo brand, ordering four Boeing 777F cargo aircraft; revenue flights commenced in December 2022 and the second aircraft was delivered in July 2023.
 Although MSC owns the aircraft and they are painted in MSC livery, they are operated under contract by Atlas Air.

 In August 2023, MSC announced the purchase of a majority share of Italian cargo carrier AlisCargo Airlines, which began flights in 2021 and previously operated four Boeing 777 freighters.
 AlisCargo suspended operations and voluntarily withdrew its air operator's certificate (AOC) in 2022 due to declining air cargo rates, which made freighter operation increasingly uneconomical, along with the expiration of a temporary European Union Aviation Safety Agency rule allowing cargo carriage on the main decks of passenger aircraft.
 AlisCargo had a new 777F scheduled for delivery in 2024 and applied for a new AOC; once the new aircraft and the AOC were obtained, MSC said that AlisCargo would be merged into MSC Air Cargo, and MSC Air Cargo will operate flights independently from Atlas Air.

 In May 2024, MSC Air Cargo announced that it had taken delivery of the fifth 777F and that independent operations would soon commence under the new Italian AOC.

+In March 2026, MSC took delivery of its third Italian-registered Boeing 777-200 freighter, growing the company's fleet to a total of seven aircraft.
+This delivery coincides with the expansion of the company’s Italian network.
+Alongside the already operational hub in Milan Malpensa, MSC Air Cargo is preparing to launch intercontinental cargo services from Rome Fiumicino.